mani444/sila-insights/README.md

 This will run your application in your default browser.

 ## Deployment
-To deploy your application, you can use a Vercel.
+To deploy your application, you can use Vercel.